ipetersenpai/ipetersenpai/README.md

   👋 Hello! hi!
-- 🌱 I want something different this year and start building my career (2023).
+- 🌱 I like playing games and wacthing anime and manga
 - 🌱 Currently Learning Front-end design

 - 📫 How to reach me **robantepeterfran@gmail.com**